-If he persists, and you are convinced that he's wrong, you might consider looking for buy-in from a superior.
-Be careful not to launch a personal attack – accurately portray both sides of the argument, and explain that that you understand his point of view, but that your side is better.
+If she persists, and you are convinced that she's wrong, you might consider looking for buy-in from a superior.
+Be careful not to launch a personal attack – accurately portray both sides of the argument, and explain that you understand her point of view, but that your side is better.
 Again, even if your boss sides with your critic, you'll come off as someone actively looking out for the company's best interest.

 What, though, if your critic is your boss?
 This is a knottier problem.
 First, schedule a meeting, and hear him out.
 Are you sure his criticism isn't valid?
 If he does on balance make sense, then cede the point, and adjust your approach appropriately.

-If you remain convinced that his criticisms fall wide of the mark, and he persists in making them, try graciously, through one-on-one meetings, to bring him round to your view.
+If you remain convinced that her criticisms fall wide of the mark, and she persists in making them, try graciously, through one-on-one meetings, to bring her round to your view.
 Failing that, you might request a meeting with someone higher up the ladder.
 In doing so, though, recognize that you risk undermining your position further.
 Again, make your case as calmly and rationally as possible.

-Providing you and your boss both keep in mind the goals of the team, rather than your personal or professional differences, you should be able agree a positive way forward.
+Providing you and your boss both keep in mind the goals of the team, rather than your personal or professional differences, you should be able to agree on a positive way forward.

 Rational discourse really is the best antidote to unfair criticism.
 More often than not, it wins out in the corporate world, providing the people involved are open and willing to finding the best course.

 Whether you are debating with your colleague or boss, our article on win-win negotiation will help you find the best, positive way forward.